 New technology can be helpful in this context.
 For example, TTC has installed GPS technology on all its transit vehicles.
-It would be easy to develop a fully accessible, free mobile app that could assist passengers with vision loss and learning disabilities know where a bus is, and where a bus stop is.
-Inside building, a growing range of products are available for providing indoor navigation supports, accessed through mobile apps.
+It would be easy and very helpful to develop a fully accessible, free mobile app that could assist passengers with vision loss and learning disabilities to know where a bus is, and where a bus stop is.
+Inside a building, a growing range of products are available for providing indoor navigation supports, accessed through mobile apps.
+No doubt, passengers without disabilities will also find such a free mobile app very helpful.

-#19: The Transportation Accessibility Standard should be amended to require larger municipal transit authorities to develop, deploy and update fully accessible mobile apps to enable all users, including all people with disabilities, to know the nearby bus schedule, the location and identity of nearby stops and routes, and to navigate inside transit stations.
+#19: The Transportation Accessibility Standard should be amended to require larger municipal transit authorities to develop, deploy and update fully accessible free mobile apps to enable all users, including all people with disabilities, to know the nearby bus schedule, the location and identity of nearby stops and routes, and to navigate inside transit stations.

-12. Grab bars, handholds, handrails or stanchions
+11. Grab bars, handholds, handrails or stanchions